Septh/koffi-cream/packages/koffi-cream/README.md

 > [!IMPORTANT]
 > **koffi-cream is neither a fork nor a patch.
 It *is* the original Koffi**, only packaged differently to avoid downloading a *previously* megalithic[^1] package *still* bloated with files unnecessary to the average user[^2].

 [^1]: ~~As of 2.14.0, Koffi weights 16.9 MB compressed and 86 MB uncompressed.~~ Not any more.
 Niels did an impressive work at shrinking the package size down to 41.4 MB for 2.15.4 and 28.7 MB for 2.16.0.
-It's still quite big (fun fact: it's about the same size as the TypeScript 6.0 compiler :-) but it's definitely a huge improvement.
+This is still quite big (fun fact: it's about the same size as the TypeScript 6.0 compiler :-) but it's definitely a huge improvement.
 Point 2 below still stands, though.
 [^2]: Koffi's package includes 18 native binaries (of which 17 are not compatible with your platform), the build tools and the full C++/asm source code.